It’s very rare when two words hold such meaning:

 Supporters of the second amendment and the firearms community uses this term widely.
 It’s also on the emblem of the Greek First Army Corps and in the United States it’s the motto for the Special Operations Command Central (SOCCENT)

 “ΜΟΛΩΝ ΛΑΒΕ” or “Molon Labe”, pronounced in the United States as (Mow-Lawn-Lah-Bay).
 If you want to pronounce it like the Greeks it’s (Mow-Loan-Lah-Vay).

 Greek (UPPERCASE): ΜΟΛΩΝ ΛΑΒΕ

 Greek (First Letters Uppercase): Μολὼν λαβέ

 Translation and Grammatical Rules

-Let’s first properly translate the two words today as we see it on customized patches, flags, banners, bumper stickers, T-shirts, books and even on firearms.
+Let’s first properly translate the two words today as we see it on custom made patches, flags, banners, bumper stickers, T-shirts, books, military morale patches and even engraved on firearms.
 The two words are translated to mean “come and take it”.
 The two words “Molon Labe” are just two words in ancient Greece, which when literally translated, mean “Come Take”.
 The Greeks did not need to use a conjunction like “and” in order to link the two verbs “come” and “take” they would also not use the word “it” or “them” at the end because of the rules of the Greek language.